spersinger/repose/README.md

 Repose is a design system made for text-heavy interfaces, such as text editors, terminals, and web pages.
 The colors are designed to be consistent in perceived brightness and easy on the eyes while remaining high-contrast.

 ## Support
+Support for applications may vary.
+Most of the applications listed have the ability to be fully redesigned, but some (Notepad++, Visual Studio) can only be color themed.

 * **GUI Frameworks**
   * [ ] GTK
   * [ ] Qt
 * **Miscellaneous Applications**
   * [ ] Discord
   * [ ] `dmenu`
+  * [ ] Firefox
   * [ ] Obsidian
   * [ ] `rofi`
   * [ ] Zathura